 The development of cancer is a multistep process in which cells gradually become malignant through a progressive series of alternations.
-This process involves mutation selection for cells with progressively increasing capaci cell division, survival, invasion and metastasis (spread cancer cells through the blood or lymphatic system to organ sites).
+This process involves mutation selection for cells with progressively increasing capacilindia Today | Sponsored cell division, survival, invasion and metastasis (spread cancer cells through the blood or lymphatic system to organ sites).